scottwestover/LiveEngage-Chat-Transcript-Tool/README.md

 6. You can search the transcripts by using the built in search bar.

 ##Updates
 Master - Added local storage to save the Order Total Variable.
 Added Instructions and how to use the xml tool pages.
+Fixed issue where map would not always load properly.

 Version 1.0 - Initial Release